atinfo/awesome-test-automation/javascript-test-automation.md

 * [Grunt](https://gruntjs.com/) - Streaming building system/task runner in nodejs.
 Can't do anything without plugins, but there are many of them for all kinds of purposes.

 ## Reporting
+* [ReportPortal.io](http://ReportPortal.io) - powerfull results management and analytics for test automation reports.
+Powered with Machine Learning.
+Real-time integration and reports, visualization of trends and statistics, custom dashboards and widgets, gives you real visibility into the state of test automation.
+Integral part of CI/CD with TA and Continous Testing.
+Server-client application, can be used for any type of automated tests, with huge list of [available integrations](https://github.com/reportportal?utf8=✓&q=agent-).
+Free and OpenSourced, [GitHub link](https://github.com/reportportal).
 * [Istanbul](https://github.com/gotwarlost/istanbul) - JS coverage tool for unit tests, server side functional tests and browser tests.
 * [Blanket](http://blanketjs.org/) - JavaScript code coverage library that works both in-browser and with nodejs.
 * [Mochawesome](https://github.com/adamgruber/mochawesome) - reporter for Mocha that generates a full fledged HTML/CSS report that helps visualize your test suites